-Lango Camp is tucked away in the south central section of the Republic of the Congo's Odzala-Kokoua National Park.
-This secluded camp provides guests with the opportunity to explore the forest, its rivers, and Lango Bai via game drives, walks, and boat rides.
+Lango Camp in the Congo is tucked away in the south central section of the Republic of the Congo's Odzala-Kokoua National Park.
+This secluded luxury African camp provides guests with the opportunity to explore the forest, its rivers, and Lango Bai via game drives, walks, and boat rides.

 Wooden pathways link all the rooms to the main areas.
 The traditional building styles of the local people were used to create this camp.
 Naturally-sourced materials like wood, thatch, and raffia panels helps the property to blend seamlessly into the environment and also minimizes human impact.
 Stylish, rustic, African furniture is sprinkled throughout the property.